iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

         --wait
     ```

-    After running the commands above, you should see:
+    After running the commands above, you should see an example like:
     ```output
     NAME: iomesh
     LAST DEPLOYED: Wed Jun 30 16:00:32 2021